statsig-io/docs/docs/integrations/fastly.md

 After filling this out, click **Enable**.

 Within a minute, the Statsig backend should generate a config payload from your statsig project and push it into your store.
 Under your Config or KV Store, look for a key starting with the prefix `statsig-`.
-The endping part of that key is your project ID.
+The ending part of that key is your project ID.
 You'll need this later.

 ## Add the Statsig SDK to your Worker
 Now lets hook up the SDK to read that config payload and use it for gate and experiment checks in your fastly compute.